Our Global Reach

 The Internet is a global resource, but regional and local needs often vary depending on the location.
 We work with our community worldwide to think globally and act locally, ensuring we’re all working toward an Internet for everyone.

-Read the remarks provided by Israel Rosas at the WSIS+20 Stakeholder Consultations held on 27 October 2025 …
+Read the remarks provided by Israel Rosas during the IMSB-Led Virtual Stakeholder Consultation on WSIS+20 Rev 2 held on 8 …

 Think global.
 Act local.